Percud/Rev_Docking/README.md

 # Docking-based virtual screening of enzymes active sites.

-Perl scripts and data to performa a virtual screening of a library of enzyme active sites using a particular substrate.
+Perl scripts and data to performa a virtual screening of a library of enzyme active sites using a given substrate.
 Coinceived for a High Performance Computer (HPC) cluster

 ## Getting Started